Menu

 Here, the memory requirement for block processing is 2GiB.
 To get the minimum requirements for the Bloom Gateways, you need to double the value.

-Building and querying blooms
+Building blooms

 Bloom filters are built per stream and aggregated together into block files.
 Streams are assigned to blocks by their fingerprint, following the same ordering scheme as Loki’s TSDB and sharding calculation.
 This gives a data locality benefit when querying as streams in the same shard are likely to be in the same block.